Underground Utility Survey Mapping

 How Technics overcomes GPR limitations

-Even though Ground Penetrating Radar is an incredible tool in mapping underground features, it does have the drawback of not being able to accurately identify utility type.
+Even though Ground Penetrating Radar is an incredible tool for mapping underground features, it does have the drawback of not being able to accurately identify utility types.

 Technics layered and modular approach to utility surveys combines GPR, EML, visual inspection and records to produce the best subsurface mapping information possible without digging.
 To help complement this further, Technics now employs a vacuum excavation service.
 This enables us to expose the utilities to provide an accurate visual of their type, depth, and position.

-Additionally, we possess expertise and knowledge of GPR systems from the main industry manufacturers such as GSSI, IDS who created the Stream EM.
+Additionally, we possess expertise and knowledge of GPR systems from the main industry manufacturers such as GSSI, and IDS who created the Stream UP, and Stream DP.

 Talk to Our Experts